Beatrizsr96/devops-23-24-PSM-1231824/CA3/Part2/README.md

 1. Download and Install VMware

-Download and install VMware Workstation (MAC) or VMware Fusion (Windows and Linux) on your machine.
+Download and install VMware Workstation (Windows and Linux) or VMware Fusion (Mac) on your machine.

 ### Part 2: Creating Vagrantfile for Your Repository
 **Vagrantfile:**